LeonMskRu/arti-mirror/doc/dev/notes/hss-migrate-sketch.md

 }
 ```

-Some issues could arise during the removal phase, as the components currently available
+Some issues could arise during the removal phase (if the `move` flag is enabled),
-to remove the keys do not work with the CTor keystore (`Keystore::remove_unchecked`).
+as the components currently available to remove the keys do not work with the CTor
-The existing interface could be modified to achieve the desired result; in that case,
+keystore (`Keystore::remove_unchecked`).
+The existing interface could be modified
+to achieve the desired result; in that case, `arti keys-raw remove-by-id` would
-`arti keys-raw remove-by-id` would need slight reworking, or a new interface could be
+need slight reworking, or a new interface could be added: `Keystore::remove_ctor_entry`,
-added: `Keystore::remove_ctor_entry`, this could returned the removed entry, given
+this could returned the removed entry, given that the keys in the CTor keystore
-that the keys in the CTor keystore are supposed to be valid.
+are supposed to be valid.

 ### Notes